shd101wyy/logic.js/docs/logic.js.md

 // failed to unify two terms
 ```
 <aside class="notes">
-What should we do if the logical variable already has a value?
+What should we do if the logic variable already has a value?
 There are two possibilities.
 </aside>